Steveorevo/node-red-contrib-actionflows/README.md

 Here we modify the node "action in" and "action 2" to execute in the reverse order thus changing the debug output message.
-Open the settings for the nodes and change the Priority for "action 2" to 45 and leave `action in` with Priority 50 (the default).
+Open the settings for the nodes and change the Priority for "action 2" to 45 and leave "action in" with Priority 50 (the default).
 Now when the `action` node is encountered, it will seek out the `action in/out` flows and run them in a different sequence; the lower the Priority number the earlier the flow order will be executed.
 Two flows with the